 COVID-19: State-mandated school closure

 Please find information regarding novel coronavirus, here: COVID-19.
 It provides information about:

-Bellefonte Area School District believes it is their responsibility to provide a safe and nondiscriminatory environment for all students.
+Bellefonte Area School District believes it is its responsibility to provide a safe and nondiscriminatory environment for all students.
 We also believe it is our responsibility to provide information and resources to broaden the knowledge and deepen the understanding of issues that affect our students and our community.
-Please click here to view the powerpoint presentation from the June 28th School Board meeting.
-Click here to view the accompanying video and audio to the powerpoint.
+Please click here to view the PowerPoint presentation from the June 28 school board meeting.
+Click here to view the accompanying video.